 What is the difference between a partner of a New Zealander work visa and a partner of a worker work visa?

-The difference comes down to who your partner is.
-A partner of a New Zealander work visa is for when your partner is a New Zealand citizen or resident.
-A partner of a worker work visa is for when your partner is themselves on a work visa here - so your right to be in New Zealand is linked to their temporary work visa.
+The difference is who your partner is.
+The Partner of a New Zealander Work Visa is for partners of a New Zealand citizen or resident.
+The Partner of a Worker Work Visa is for partners of someone who themselves holds a temporary work visa: so your stay is linked to theirs.

-Both can come with open work rights, but the longer-term picture is quite different.
-MyLaw can help you identify which category fits your relationship and what it means for your future plans.
+Both can carry open work rights, but the long-term picture is quite different.
+MyLaw can confirm which category fits your relationship.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.